bitfactory-software/anyxx/terms_and_definitions.md

 ### erased_data
 #### A concept describing an object that **erases** the **type** of **another** object for a given *lifetime* kind.

-The description of these types is implemented via a specialication of *trait*.
+The description of these types is implemented via a specialication of *erased_data_trait*.

 The library offers these *lifetime* holders:
 - **observer**: Takes no ownership.
 The creator of such an observer is responsible for ensuring that the referenced object outlives the observer.
 There are two flavors: *const* and *mutable*, for read-only or modifying access to the referenced object.